ales-valek/applifting-fullstack-exercise/frontend/src/pages/about/readme.md

 Author: me (Aleš Válek)
 Worked time: ~3-4 days
 This project is built with a few more libraries than React, that are written down below.
-But what I would like to point out is that this application also uses React Suspense for loading big external libraries like Markdown editor for faster loading and there is also handling for loading and error states.
+But what I would like to point out is that this application also uses **React Suspense** for loading big external libraries like Markdown editor for faster loading and there is also handling for **loading** and **error** states.
+All reusable components can be seen in **Storybook**.

 ---